POLITICAL LEADERSHIP - 2022/3

 This module is concerned with understanding the role of leadership in the contemporary political environment.
-Much attention tends to be absorbed in observing institutional dimensions to change, such as parties, parliaments and demography.
+Much attention tends to be absorbed in observing institutional factors driving change, such as parties, parliaments and demography.
 However, this module establishes leadership as a vital factor in politics.
 This unit explores the various theoretical perspectives on the role of political leadership, including charisma and psychological approaches.
 It uses a range of examples to illustrate key dimensions of leadership and considers to what extend the requirement of political leadership have changed in response to the contemporary political environment.
 By examining leadership from a gender and dyadic perspective, the module also considers whether some nations have an issue in the accessibility of (and therefore representation by) leaders.
-It also examines key issues political leaders face; from exploring how they cope with conflict to how they keep their hands ‘clean’ of corruption.
+It also examines key issues political leaders face; from exploring how they cope with conflict to how they keep their hands 'clean' of corruption.
 It also considers ways in which we can quantify how successful a leader is.
 There is a focus on key issues in contemporary political events and case studies will be situated throughout the module.
-Students will also gain data collection and analysis skills in order to create empirical data for their leadership profile.

 MIDDLETON Alia (Politics)

 ECTS Credits: 7.5

 Framework: FHEQ Level 7